 A few books she loves: The Book Thief by Markus Zusak, The Disreputable History of Frankie Landau-Banks by E. Lockhart, The Bone People by Keri Hulme, The Absolutely True

-Diary of a Part-Time Indian by Sherman Alexie, The Department of Speculation by Jenny Offill, Breathing Lessons by Anne Tyler, Esperanza Rising by Pam Munoz Ryan
+Diary of a Part-Time Indian by Sherman Alexie, Dept. of Speculation by Jenny Offill, Breathing Lessons by Anne Tyler, Esperanza Rising by Pam Munoz Ryan

 Brettne Bloom thrills at discovering exciting new voices across all genres.
 Whether it’s a novel, a work of narrative history, a biography, or a memoir, she relishes great storytelling, distinctive prose, high drama and compelling characters; she also enjoys traveling back in time, looking at familiar episodes from unexpected angles, and books that explore what it means to be human in our complex world.